Non-melanoma Skin Cancers

 Basal cell carcinoma (BCC) is the most common non-melanoma skin cancer.
 The lesion usually appears as a bleeding or scabbing sore that heals and returns.
-If left untreated, BCC can destroy the entire side of the face or eventually penetrate into the bone and brain.
-If you have a non healing lesion of this type, it is imperative that you see a physician for evaluation and treatment.
+When left untreated, BCC can destroy the entire side of the face or eventually penetrate into the bone and brain.
+If you have a non-healing lesion of this type, it is imperative that you see a physician for evaluation and treatment.

 What is a squamous cell carcinoma SCC?

-Squamous cell carcinoma (SCC) is an aggressive skin cancer characterized by nodules and/or red, scaly patches that may form on sun-exposed skin such as the ears, face, lips, and mouth.
-Though white and/or fair-skinned people are most prone to developing squamous cell carcinoma, people of all skin types must take precautions to limit sun exposure and get screened for any abnormal skin issues.
+Squamous cell carcinoma (SCC) is an aggressive skin cancer that is characterized by nodules and/or red, scaly patches that may form on sun-exposed skin (i.e. the ears, face, lips, and mouth).
+Although light and/or fair-skinned people are most prone to developing squamous cell carcinoma, people of all skin types must take precautions to limit sun exposure and get screened for any abnormal skin issues.

-This is an actual patient of Dr. Parvin Shafa's that was diagnosed with an SCC.
+This is an actual patient of Dr. Parvin Shafa who was diagnosed with an SCC.
 Dr. Shafa removed the lesion completely with minimal discomfort and scar.

 Basal Cell Carcinoma vs Squamous Cell Carcinoma Differences

-- Location: BCC are usually found on the face, head, and neck but location does not correspond consistently with areas of maximum sun exposure as it does with SCC.
+BCC is usually found on the face, head, and neck; location does not consistently correspond with areas of maximum sun exposure, unlike SCC.
 One third of BCC are found in areas that receive little to no exposure to UV light.
-SCC are usually found on the head or neck and areas that are most frequently exposed to sun
+SCC is usually found on the head, neck, and other areas that are most frequently exposed to the sun

-- Skin color: Patients who have fair complexions are at a high risk for SCC with no significant increased risk of BCC
+Patients who have fair complexions are at high risk for SCC with no significant increased risk of BCC

 Squamous Cell Carcinoma v.
 Basal Cell Carcinoma Similarities

-- Age of onset: Both BCC and SCC are more prevalent in middle aged or older patients
+Both BCC and SCC are more prevalent in middle-aged or older patients

-- Risk of Recurrence: Having previously been diagnosed with an BCC or SCC increases your chances of being diagnosed with another of the same type of lesion
+Having previously been diagnosed with a BCC or SCC increases your chances of being diagnosed with another of the same type of lesion

-Ask question or call us to make an appointment for your full skin check or evaluation of the skin lesion you are concern about.
+Ask questions or Call us to make an appointment for your full skin check or evaluation of the skin lesion you are concerned about.
 We are contracted with all PPO insurances and Medicare.